aliceriot/CryptoPals/set1/Python/ex06/literate_python/matasano_06.md

 This is because if we have `keysize` correct, then those chunks will have been XORed against the same block, and so will have that in common.
 Great!

-This is a class named `keysieve` which does this for us:
+This is a class named `Keysieve` which does this for us:

 ~~~~{.python}